Troubleshooting

 If the output generated by MakeStaticSite is missing pages and/or assets, try the following:

-- check the URL in config file – if the URL has a path, then parent pages will not be retrieved, nor pages that are children of parents.
+• Check the value of the seed URL in config file (option url) — if the URL has a path, then parent pages will not be retrieved, nor pages that are children of parents.

 If none of the above tips can resolve the situation then for any page with missing content use the browser’s web console and look for the errors reported on the page.
 (One way to access these is to right-click on the relevant area of a page and select ‘Inspect’.)